jogramphy/gis_3/README.md

 ## Crosswalk Formulation
-A crosswalk is required for us to map data across "different levels of geographical aggregation".
+A crosswalk is required for us to map data across "different levels of geographical aggregation" (Eckert et al., 2020) <sup>4<sup>.
 The crosswalk is essentially a list of weights that allows us to transpose data from one geographical aggregation to another.
 There are two approaches that we can adopt: Areal Weighting, and Population Weighting.

 **Areal Weighting** involves proportioning values by land area.
 For example, if 50% of the Jurong electoral boundary is in Planning Area A, we give 50% of Planning Area A's values to Jurong, and regroup all of Jurong's value by sum subsequently.  **Population weighting** involves proportioning values by population of people.
 We will utilize areal weighting for this project given and considering its context.
 Singapore as a country is that of high population density - and there really is not an explicit "rural" or "urban" divide that will make population weighting more useful than an areal one.